Golf pro apparently struck, killed by falling tree

 Thomas Sullivan, the pro at Wyantenuck Country Club, was found on the ground next to the cart at about 5:30 p.m.
 Wednesday, according to a Facebook post by Great Barrington police.
 The cart was covered with trees and branches.

-Responding officers tried first aid but Sullivan could not be revived, police said.
+Responding officers administered first aid but Sullivan could not be revived, police said.

 Police responded to the country club after getting a call from a neighbor reporting a golf cart with a tree on top of it on a dirt access road alongside the course, police said.